Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

 The calculations for the $\eta/s(T)=\mathrm{``param1}$'' parametrisation, which gives a good description of the lower order SC results, are thus compared to our new results for higher order SC in Fig.~\ref{s:Results_fig2}.
 They can describe the overall trends of all combinations in the centrality dependence.
 However, ${\rm SC}(2,4,6)$ is found to be strictly positive in models.

 The hybrid hydrodynamic model T$_{\rm{R}}$ENTo+iEBE-VISHNU has successfully described the previous ALICE measurements~\cite{Bernhard:2019bmu}.
 It consists of the T$_{\rm{R}}$ENTo model~\cite{Moreland:2014oya} for the initial condition, which is connected with a free streaming to a 2+1 dimensional causal hydrodynamic model VISH2+1~\cite{Shen:2014vra,Song:2007ux}.
-The evolution is continued after particlization via the UrQMD model~\cite{Bass:1998ca,Bleicher:1999xi}.
+The evolution is continued in the hadronic phase via the UrQMD model~\cite{Bass:1998ca,Bleicher:1999xi}.
 The initial conditions, $\eta/s(T)$, $\zeta/s(T)$ and other free parameters of the hybrid model are extracted by the global Bayesian analysis.
 We perform a model calculation with the best-fit parameter points chosen by maximum a posteriori (MAP) for Pb--Pb collisions at $\sqrt{s_{\text{NN}}}=2.76$~TeV as they are reported in Ref.~\cite{Bernhard:2019bmu}.
-All the kinematic cuts such as transverse momentum and pseudorapidity intervals are matched with the data reported in this article.
+All the kinematic cuts such as transverse momentum and pseudorapidity intervals are matched with the data reported in this paper.

 In heavy-ion collisions, the main source of anisotropy in the azimuthal distribution in the final state originates from anisotropies in the initial state geometry.
 The initial state geometry can be described by quantities called eccentricities $\epsilon_n$ which are the moments of the initial energy (or entropy) density.
 For instance, the values of $\epsilon_2$ and $\epsilon_3$ indicate to what extent the initial geometry is elliptical and triangular, respectively.
-For small values of eccentricities, one can approximate the response of the collective evolution to the initial state as a linear relation $v_n = k_n\epsilon_n$~\cite{Teaney:2010vd,Gardim:2011xv}.
+For small values of eccentricities, one can approximate the response of the collective evolution to the initial state geometry as a linear relation $v_n = k_n\epsilon_n$~\cite{Teaney:2010vd,Gardim:2011xv}.
 For $n=2,3$, this linear approximation is more accurate than for higher harmonics where non-linear terms play a non-negligible role~\cite{Niemi:2012aj}.
 If the higher order eccentricity cumulants are normalized by their averages (analogous to Eq.~(\ref{eq:NSC-definition})), the response coefficients $k_n$ can cancel between numerator and denominator.
 Therefore, any difference in the NSC values calculated from the eccentricities in the initial state to those obtained from the measured flow amplitudes in the final state is an indication of a hydrodynamic non-linear response.